Merchant Account Solutions Review

 Contract Length & Early Termination Fee

-Merchant Account Solutions provides a link to their Program Guide on their website.
+Merchant Account Solutions provides a link to its Program Guide on its website, although it may or may not still be valid.
 This document consists of a whopping 64 pages of fine print, but it doesn’t constitute your entire contract.
 You’ll need to refer to your Merchant Application for specific details regarding your account.
 Nonetheless, there are some valuable disclosures buried in the Program Guide — if you know where to look.

 The most significant disclosure is that standard merchant accounts from MAS come with an initial term of three years.
-After that, an automatic renewal clause will extend your contract for one-year periods, unless you close your account.
+After that, an automatic renewal clause will extend your contract for one-year periods unless you close your account.
 The Program Guide also discloses that all contracts will include an early termination fee (ETF) if you close your account before the end of the initial three-year period or before the end of a successive one-year period.
-While the amount of the ETF varies from one merchant to the next, most merchants who had to pay it reported that it cost them $545.00.
+While the amount of the ETF varies from one merchant to the next, most merchants who had to pay it reported that it cost them as much as $600.

 Sales & Advertising Transparency

 MAS is no exception, as we’ve found a large number of complaints from merchants alleging that these agents failed to disclose important contract terms or even flat-out lied to them about the actual terms of their contracts.
-Worst of all, we’ve seen complaints that merchants were signed up for contracts without their knowledge after providing their bank account information.
+Worst of all, we continue to see complaints that merchants were signed up for contracts without their knowledge after providing their bank account information.
 This strongly suggests that the agents forged the merchant’s signatures on contract documents, a serious offense.
 This pattern of unethical (and illegal) activity is reason enough for us to recommend against doing business with Merchant Account Solutions.

 Customer Service & Technical Support